We are Labours of Hercules Ltd (CRN: 11273134) trading as Magic Mountain.

 - withdraw your consent to us handling your personal data.

 You also have the right to lodge a complaint with your relevant supervisory authority.
 You can find which one applies to you here.

 Please keep in mind that privacy law is complicated, and these rights will not always be available to you all of the time.

 Your feedback and suggestions on this policy are welcome.

 We’ve worked hard to create a policy that’s easy to read and clear.
-But if you feel that we have overlooked an important perspective or used language which you think we could improve, please let us know by email at email@example.com.
+But if you feel that we have overlooked an important aspect or used language which you think we could improve, please let us know by email at firstname.lastname@example.org.